BA (Hons) Architecture

 About your course

-This professionally validated programme gives you the opportunity to work on a range of authentic architectural projects in a dynamic studio environment within the Liverpool School of Art & Design.
-Input from practicing architects and access to industry standard technical facilities gives you a rigorous and stimulating programme of study.
+This professionally validated degree offers the opportunity to work on a range of authentic architectural projects in a dynamic studio environment.
+Input from practising architects and access to industry standard technical facilities gives you a rigorous and stimulating programme of study.

 Taught principally through a studio environment that is seamlessly underpinned and informed by lectures and workshops, the over-arching ambition of the programme is to create graduates with artistic flair, and who are technically skilled and grounded in the demands of the professional role of the architect.